1985 Beirut car bombings: Aftermath

 A car bomb on 22 May killed 48 people.
 Another on 14 August killed 15 people, and a bomb on 18 August exploded in a Christian suburb of East Beirut causing the death of 50 people.
 It was one of the worst explosions to take place in the city's east, which was relatively calm compared to the west.

 A former CIA operative maintains that the failed 1985 attempt tarnished the CIA's reputation.

-In Literature
+In popular culture

 The car bombing is described in Ken Follet's 2014 historical novel "Edge of Eternity".
+The bombing is mentioned by Raymond Reddington in the episode "Mr. Gregory Devry" of the TV Show The Blacklist.